-- You are interested in medical law, and in how that is shaped by ethical arguments and concerns
+- Develop your knowledge of medical law, and how medical law is shaped by ethical arguments and concerns.

-- You want a flexible and interdisciplinary course with a solid legal component
+- Take a course that is both flexible and interdisciplinary, and comes with a solid legal component.

-- You want to apply bioethical and legal theory to real world scenarios
+- Apply bioethical and legal theory to real-world scenarios.